 The Historic Preservation Commission consists of seven commissioners, one of whom the Town Council designates as chairperson.
 Terms are for three years, except where unexpired terms are being filled.
 Members must be qualified based on special interest or experience in history, architecture, archaeology or a related field.

 Current Goals/Work Plan

 View the board's goals/work plan for the current year.

 The Historic Preservation Commission shall hold quasi-judicial hearings (evidentiary hearings), and issue certificates of appropriateness based solely on the written and oral evidence presented for requests for major alterations or demolition of designated Cary Historic Landmarks, in a process described in Land Development Ordinance (LDO) Section 3.27.2.
 In addition, the Historic Preservation Commission will act as an “involved party” in implementing recommendations of the Historic Preservation Master Plan as assigned in Chapter VI, “Plan Implementation.”

 All meetings are open to the public.
-Visit the Town’s Web calendar to see a monthly listing of all Town of Cary public meetings, agendas and to confirm meeting dates, times and locations.
+Visit the Town's Web calendar to see a monthly listing of all Town of Cary public meetings, agenda and to confirm meeting dates, times and locations.